-In 2017, Steve spent 6 weeks in the UK, attending the Permaculture Scotland gathering & the London Permaculture festival, plus completing two Forest Garden courses: one with Martin Crawford at the Agroforestry Research Trust in Devon and the other with Chris Evans at Karuna Insight Design in Shropshire.
+In 2017, Steve spent 6 weeks in the UK, presenting sessions at the Permaculture Scotland gathering & attending the London Permaculture festival, plus completing two Forest Garden courses: one with Martin Crawford at the Agroforestry Research Trust in Devon and the other with Chris Evans at Karuna Insight Design in Shropshire.
 He also visited many fabulous permaculture sites.
 He had the privilege of observing student design presentations at two PDC graduates: Sarah Pugh’s students from Shift Bristol in St Werburgh’s and also at Ragman’s Lane Farm, led by Matt Dunwell and Cari Aitken

 In a previous life, Steve worked for World Vision International for 8 years, managing projects in Asia and Africa.
 He worked in the field of competency-based training and assessment for over 20 years.